AedenG/Pewlett-Hackard-Analysis/README.md

 The department of the retiring employee will be helpful to be aware of when considering staffing needs.

 <img width="459" alt="departments_retirement" src="https://user-images.githubusercontent.com/91852495/145737604-785b7237-16b4-40f6-8708-eea5f54d350b.png">

+Pewlett-Hackard will need to fill 90,399 roles with the large cohort of upcoming retirees.
+1,550 current employees are eligible to provide mentorship to the next generation of Pewlett-Hackard employees.
+That is roughly 1 mentor per 58 employees which certainly presents a challenge.
+Pewlett-Hackard may need to get creative in how they address this.
+This could include:
+- Finding out where the loss of knowledge might be the most damaging and focus your resources with mentoring there.
+- Coming up with a training course to transfer knowledge for onboarding employees.
+- Starting to cross-train employees in key positions early.